haiyan-e-liu/Project_1_Airbnb/README.md

 ## Installation <a name = "installation"></a>

+You will need the standard data science libraries found in the Anaconda distribution of Python.
+The code should run with no issues using Python versions 3.*.

 ## Project Motivation <a name = "motivation"></a>

 ## File Description <a name = "files"></a>